 Eyewash: False entries made in files, usually to protect the security of a source.

-False Defector: Seeming defectors that actually maintain loyalty to an adversarial power.
-The rarity of these particular type of agents is notable and far more alleged false defectors have been named rather than proven.
+False Defector: A seeming foreign defector that maintains loyalty to their original intelligence service, the rarity of these particular agents is notable and far more alleged false defectors have been named rather than proven.

 False Flag: Deceptive tactics employed to aid intelligence officials in their own clandestine operations.
 These tactics are used rarely to assure their impact and prevent full disclosure of important events.